Kinoma/SourceDocumentation/kinoma_documentation_template.md

 var CB = require("SharedBehaviors");
 ```

-Reference sections typically describe many different code entities, using special context-specific formats that are too numerous to describe here; for more information, see the section “[Applying the Formats](#applying-the-formats).”
+Reference sections typically describe many different code entities, using special context-specific formats; for more information, see the section "[Applying the Formats](#applying-the-formats)."

 ###Figures
-Format figures and their captions as shown below.
-It's not necessary to include numbers and captions where doing so would be overkill, such as in numbered steps where every figure obviously demonstrates what the step just described.
+Format figures with numbered captions as shown below.
+Numbers and captions need not be included where doing so would be overkill, such as in numbered steps where every figure obviously demonstrates what the step above it described.

 **Figure 1.** Figure Caption Goes Here
 ![](http://kinoma.com/create/img/open-sensor-illus.png)

 Create (or crop) all figures so that there’s no blank space on any of the four sides.

-When adding a figure, remember to also update the numbering of any figures past that point in the document.
+When adding, deleting, or moving a captioned figure, remember to also update the numbering of any other affected figures.

 ###Tables
 To create a table, use the following as a starting point.